 Once you've audited the individual pieces of content you already have on file, draw up a SWOT analysis for this content.
 To do this, think about the following:

-- What are some threats you want to consider?
-Your competitors already have access to many of the top influencers in your industry (however, maybe there’s ways to get around this)
+What are some threats you want to consider?
+Your competitors already have access to many of the top influencers in your industry (however, maybe there are ways to get around this)

 Use the SWOT analysis to create a plan of action to take advantage of everything you just identified.
 For example, maybe now’s the time to create a list of second-tier influencers who would be willing to share your content.